Skip Ribbon Commands

 • Intimidating interference with normal work or movement

-• Derogatory, demeaning, inflammatory, intimidating, or threatening gestures, posters, cartoons, drawings, images, and photos
+• Derogatory, humiliating, demeaning, inflammatory, intimidating, or threatening gestures, posters, cartoons, drawings, images, photos and videos

-• Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature
+• Unwelcome sexual advances, requests for sexual favors, sexual content on social media, and other verbal or physical conduct of a sexual nature

-Bullying typically consists of direct behaviors, such as teasing, taunting, threatening, hitting, shoving, and stealing that are initiated by one or more students against a victim or victims.
-In addition to direct attacks, bullying may also be indirect, such as spreading rumors that cause victims to be socially isolated through intentional exclusion.
+Bullying typically consists of direct behaviors, such as teasing, taunting, threatening, hitting, shoving, and stealing that are initiated by one or more students against another person.
+In addition to direct attacks, bullying may also be indirect, such as spreading rumors that cause another person to be socially isolated through intentional exclusion.

-Cyberbullying or cyber harassment occurs when students bully or harass each other using electronic devices.
+Cyberbullying or cyber harassment occurs when students bully or harass another person using electronic devices.
 This can include but is not limited to:

-• Sending inappropriate texts, emails, or instant messages
+• Sending inappropriate or falsified posts, texts, emails, instant messages or any other communication

-• Posting inappropriate pictures, videos, or messages about others on blogs, social media, or websites
+• Posting or sharing inappropriate or falsified pictures, videos, or messages about others on blogs, social media, or websites

 • Using someone else's username to spread rumors or lies about another person